laminas/laminas-diactoros/doc/book/api.md

 ## Server

-`Zend\Diactoros\Server` represents a server capable of executing a callback.
+`Laminas\Diactoros\Server` represents a server capable of executing a callback.
 It has four methods:

 ```php
 class Server